datagrok-ai/public/help/datagrok/navigation/views/views.md

 </TabItem>
 <TabItem value="tabs-mode" label="Tabs mode">

-In the tabs mode, views open as individual tabs.
+In tabs mode, views open as individual tabs.
 To activate this mode, on the **Status Bar**, click the **Windows** icon.
 To navigate between views, click the tab header of the view you want to access.

 ![](img/tabs-mode-navigation.gif) <!--Update gif following changes in the TopMenu (the Top Menu now is ot context driven and shows options like chem or bio.
 In addition, need to change the Windows Icon tooltip (now reads "Top Menu")-->